 Throughout our experience we have met new companies that are born 100% in a remote culture and have an entire infrastructure that supports it.
-It’s not about flexibility or individual days in which you can work at home, but rather companies that don’t have a physical office.
+It’s not about flexibility or having the option to work from home every so often, but rather companies that don’t have a physical office.

 All points discussed are important, being the first 2 quite logistical and the last 2 key to the success of remote working SDRs.

-Want to read more fresh content about the role of an SDR?
+Want to read more fresh content about the role of an SDR and sales teams?
 Check out more articles.